The anti-Ramsey threshold of complete graphs: Proof of Theorem for

-In this section we describe a strategy to prove lower bounds for $\pmc H$ when $H$ is a complete graph with at least five vertices.
-The aim of this section is to prove the following result.
+In this section we prove the following lemma, which gives a lower bound for $\pmc H$ when $H$ is a complete graph with at least five vertices.
+Together with Theorem~\ref{thm:conditional}, this implies that $\pmc {K_k} = n^{-1/m^{(2)}(H)}$.